-Currently reading binary input is only supported for programs generated by futhark c/futhark opencl, and futhark py/futhark pyopencl.
+Currently reading binary input is only supported for compiled programs.
 It is not supported for futhark run.

 You can generate random data in the binary format with futhark dataset (futhark-dataset).
 This tool can also be used to convert between binary and textual data.